Kaliko525-tech/RPS_Project/README.md

 3/10/22 --> started to implement the js got alot done and seems to be working well,just need to figure out how to make 'playerSelection' case insensitive. then work on step 4.

+4/10/22 --> researched and discovered how to make the 'playerInput' case sensitive, it was simply to pass that string through a lowerCase tag. so implemented that.

+had some trouble getting the loop to show the prompt each round. but i figured it out and i just had to re-arrange some scripts and create a variable called 'playerInput' leave it undefined and use that variable in the loop, also had to call the function 'getComputerChoice' in there.

+also figured out how to display the score. used a alert with a template literal.

+so i have got the game working and that was my main focus while i was implementing the steps that i wrote out in my pseudocode, but now looking over the assignment i see i need to do the following:

+1.